I was born the daughter of Anne,

 I honor the incredibly generous teachers and mentors I’ve had over the years, whose lineages I am proud to be a part of, and whose works has inspired my own.

 Deep gratitude to Nisha Moodley, for holding me through 2 years of deep unraveling of my old programming and showing and teaching me what it means to be in sacred sisterhood.
 To Katina Mercadante, whose guidance, friendship, and continued support in our empowerment work keeps me on the path of my true core virtue and digging even deeper into how that manifests in the world.
 To Liz Migliorelli, whose teaching in Folk Medicine and Magic of Old Europe opened up the portal to connecting with my own European earth-based indigenous roots and with the plants from a deeply rooted space that continues to serve my work in the world.
 To Rain Crowe, whose teaching in The Burning Times Never Ended supported me through an even deeper integration of our history and how to apply it to my work today.
 To Lara Veleda Vesta, whose teaching on ancestral connection has helped me go deeper in my own ancestral journey to achieve a gnosis that could only be mine.
+To Lola Pickett, who held and mentored me in the transformation and reclamation of my name and my true work.
 To Jean Shinoda Bolen, whose book, The Millionth Circle, has helped guide me in the principles of circle holding.
 To Grandmother Sarah McLean Bicknell, whose mentorship in indigenous dreaming, ancestral constellation, and returning to indigenous earth ways has supported me deeply.
 To Shelby Leigh, whose work with Creating Safe Space has helped me to be a more trauma-informed facilitator.
 To Jerrigrace Lyons, whose work in conscious dying and death midwifery has supported me in grief literacy and knowledge of rituals in death.